-If U.S. Citizenship and Immigration Services (USCIS) hasn’t made a decision on your Form I-751, Petition to Remove the Conditions of Permanent Residence, you should submit a letter to USCIS asking to withdraw the joint petition and refuse to attend any scheduled interview.
+If U.S. Citizenship and Immigration Services (USCIS) hasn’t made a decision on your Form I-751, Petition to Remove the Conditions of Permanent Residence, you should submit a letter to the agency asking to withdraw the joint petition, and also refuse to attend any scheduled interview.

-However, remember the warning that “anything you say can and will be used against you” applies here.
+However, remember that the warning that “anything you say can and will be used against you” applies here.
 If there is any reason for USCIS or ICE to suspect that you were complicit in the fraudulent marriage, you could also be investigated.
 To put it bluntly, these immigration agencies “have seen it all.”
-While a number of U.S. citizens have been duped by green card scammers who pretend to be in love, there have also been plenty of instances where embittered U.S. citizens have reported their immigrant spouses – even if the marriage WAS in good faith.
+While a number of U.S. citizens have been duped by green card scammers who pretend to be in love, there have also been plenty of instances where embittered U.S. citizens have reported their immigrant spouses, even if the marriage WAS in good faith.

 Also, keep in mind that in order to get your husband’s initial green card application approved, you had to sign Form I-864, Affidavit of Support, a legally binding contract between you and the U.S. government in which you agreed to financially support your non-citizen spouse.
 Because these types of proceedings are not usually published, it is unknown whether a duped spouse has ever been able to contest his or her liability under the I-864.
 Divorce will not terminate your obligations under the Affidavit of Support, but those obligations WILL end if he loses his green card and leaves (or is removed from) the United States.
-See "The U.S. Sponsor's Financial Responsibilities" for more on this.
+See The U.S. Sponsor's Financial Responsibilities for more on this.